-- (Of course, the problems we noted above are generally not issues in this context.) - D. In contrast, a database management system approach breaks the tight coupling between application programs and data, by putting a software layer in between:
+(Of course, the problems we noted above are generally not issues in this context, and some files such as pictures can be shared by multiple applications.)

+D. In contrast, a database management system approach breaks the tight coupling between application programs and data, by putting a software layer in between: